-This document [RFC5562] describes an experimental modification to ECN [RFC3168] for the use of ECN in TCP SYN/ACK packets.
+This document [RFC5562] describes an experimental modification to ECN [RFC3168] (see Section 3.2) for the use of ECN in TCP SYN/ACK packets.
 This would allow to ECN-mark rather than drop the TCP SYN/ACK packet at an ECN-capable router, and to avoid the severe penalty of a retransmission timeout for a connection when the SYN/ACK packet is dropped.